-- Auditor responsibilities are derived from statute, the Code, International Standards on Auditing (UK) (ISAs (UK)), professional requirements and best practice.
-Our responsibilities, as auditors, are to: - undertake statutory duties, and comply with professional engagement and ethical standards; - provide an opinion on financial statements and, where appropriate, the regularity of transactions; - review and report on, as appropriate, other information such as annual governance statements, management commentaries and remuneration reports; - notify the Auditor General when circumstances indicate that a statutory report may be required; and - demonstrate compliance with the wider public audit scope.
+- 13. Auditor responsibilities are derived from statute, the Code of Audit Practice, International Standards on Auditing (UK) (ISAs (UK)), professional requirements and best practice.
+These are to: - undertake statutory duties, and comply with professional engagement and ethical standards; - provide an opinion on financial statements; - review and report on, as appropriate, other information such as annual governance statements, management commentaries and remuneration reports; - notify the Controller of Audit when circumstances indicate that a statutory report may be required; and - demonstrate compliance with the wider scope of public audit.